 The search was conducted within the context of investigation of the November 6 terrorist attack in Vladikavkaz.
 The security services were primarily interested in the female members of the Gireyev family.
 The examination of the dwelling premises was not devoid of procedural abuse but, on the whole, the servicemen were polite and did not resort to brutal force.
 From what the Gireyevs were able to elicit out of a conversation between the security service officers and the Ingush police who arrived later, the former were going to take the head of the family to Vladikavkaz for interrogation.
-After a flat refusal of the precinct police superintendent to sanction this, an officer of the investigative team suggested that Gireyev himself comes to Vladikavkaz to the investigative committee premises at Pushkinskaya ul. and talks to Investigating Officer Andrey Kim.
+After a flat refusal of the precinct police superintendent to sanction this, an officer of the investigative team suggested that Gireyev himself comes to Vladikavkaz to the investigative committee premises at Pushkinskaya ul., and talks to Investigating Officer Andrey Kim.
 The same officer drew a map of the location and provided Kim's telephone number.
-The Ingush precinct superintendent Dugiev said that Gireyev should not go to Vladikavkaz, near the ElectroTsink factory, promising to ask him a few questions and then let go.
+The Ingush precinct superintendent Dugiev said that Gireyev should not go to Vladikavkaz.
+The security service officers suggested a meeting with Gireyev at a busy location in Vladikavkaz, near the ElectroTsink factory, promising to ask him a few questions and then let go.
 This option was also rejected by the precinct superintendent - Dugiev said that all questions can perfectly well be asked on the Ingushetia Investigative Committee premises.